 After lunch, we slowly start our drive back to Chiang Mai.
 On the way to Chiang Mai, we will visit the Friends of the Asian Elephant Foundation hospital.
 Watch a short but very moving video about Motala, the elephant that lost a leg when it stepped on a landmine.
 The foundation welcomes donations.
 This hospital features in BBC’s documentary series “Great Asia Railway Journeys” at 2.40.

-We continue to Chiang Mai and will stop briefly at the Khuntan “jungle market”.
-This is a very interesting market.
+We continue to Chiang Mai and will stop briefly at the Khuntan “jungle market.”
+This is an exciting market.
 You will find forest products for sale you won’t see in an urban market.
 We will drop you off at your hotel in Chiang Mai and hope you have enjoyed your Classic Lampang Railway Journey.
 We also offer a Lampang day tour: Elephants and Horse Carts.
-If you are into train journeys our Railway Journeys might interest you.
+If you are into train journeys, our Railway Journeys might interest you.